 - 2.1.
-'Personal data' is information that identifies an individual, and includes information that would identify an individual to the person to whom it is disclosed because of any special knowledge that they have or can obtain1.
+'Personal data' is information that identifies a living individual, and includes information that would identify an individual to the person to whom it is disclosed because of any special knowledge that they have or can obtain1.
 A sub-set of personal data is known as 'special category personal data'.
-This special category data is information that reveals:

-- 2.1.1. race or ethnic origin;

-- 2.1.2. political opinions;

-- 2.1.3. religious or philosophical beliefs;

-- 2.1.4. trade union membership;

-- 2.1.5. physical or mental health;

-- 2.1.6. an individual's sex life or sexual orientation;

-- 2.1.7. genetic or biometric data for the purpose of uniquely identifying a natural person2.

-- 2.2.
+This special category data is: - 2.1.1. personal data revealing racial or ethnic origin; - 2.1.2. personal data revealing political opinions; - 2.1.3. personal data revealing religious or philosophical beliefs; - 2.1.4. personal data revealing trade union membership; - 2.1.5. genetic data; - 2.1.6. biometric data (where used for identification purposes); - 2.1.7. data concerning health; - 2.1.8. data concerning a person's sex life: and - 2.1.9. data concerning a person's sexual orientation. - 2.2.
 Special Category Data is given special protection, and additional safeguards apply if this information is to be collected and used.